Hatch Green Chile and Cheese Empanadas

 - 1 teaspoon salt

-- ยพ cup lard
+- ยพ cup lard, (or shortening/butter)

 - 1 egg

-- ยฝ cup dark beer
+- ยฝ cup dark beer, (or broth/sparkling water)

-Green Chile and Cheese Filling:
+Green Chile and Cheese Filling

 - Egg white